-For the year, we spent \$54.5 million on capital improvements.
-We expect to spend approximately \$110 million on the new Palestine, Texas, facility during fiscal 2014.
-Our capital expenditures for maintenance during fiscal 2014 are expected to be approximately \$57.5 million and will be funded by cash on hand, internally generated working capital, cash flows from operations and, as needed, liquidity provided by our revolving credit facility.
-Effective October 24, 2013, the Company amended its unsecured revolving credit agreement to, among other things, increase the line of credit from \$500 million to \$600 million, of which \$589.2 million was available at October 31, 2013.
-Our depreciation and amortization during fiscal 2013 totaled \$62.2 million, and we expect it to be approximately \$63.0 million for fiscal 2014.
+For the year, we spent \$171.6 million on capital improvements, with approximately \$104.6 million related to the construction of the poultry complex in Palestine, Texas.
+We expect our capital expenditures during fiscal 2015 to be approximately \$116.1 million, and to be funded by cash on hand, internally generated working capital, cash flows from operations and, as needed, liquidity provided by our revolving credit facility.
+Effective October 29, 2014, the Company amended its unsecured revolving credit agreement to increase the capital expenditure limitations in the agreement.
+The committed credit under the revolver remains at \$600 million, of which \$586.2 million was available at October 31, 2014.
+Our depreciation and amortization during fiscal 2014 totaled \$64.3 million, and we expect it to be approximately \$65.0 million for fiscal 2015.